vitadisplays/puppet-oxid/README.markdown

 See http://wiki.oxidforge.org/Installation#Files_.26_Folder_Permission_Setup for details.

 ### Update views
-An update view command will be done by default to create all necessary view in the database.
+An update view command will be done by default to create all necessary Views in the database.
 This is needed for e.g. Oxid Enterprise Edition to work correctly.

 ## Remote Utils
 Some helpfull utils to handle with existing shops.

 ### oxid::sshFetchRemoteData
-Fetch via ssh shop data files.
-Compress them to an archive in the proxy directory.
+Fetch via ssh/rsync shop data files.
-The proxy directory allows you to use the archive files without downloading them twice.
+The backup directory allows you to use the archive files without downloading them twice.
-Use purge => true to purge archive file.
+Use purge => true to purge the backuped file.
 Allowed compression for the archive: gzip, bzip2 and none.

 The ordering will recordnise the oxid class execution.